operativeit/nova-input-group/README.md

 ## Usage

 Import it in your resources and add the InputGroup to `fields` method.
 We have added various methods to add flexibility to the component.
+You can append , prepend or both at the same time.

 ```php
 ...